alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 // Educational implementation of Result<TSuccess, TError>.
 //
-// Performance Note: In a high-throughput production library, this should be a `readonly struct`
+// Note: Use `readonly struct` in production to reduce allocations.
-// to avoid heap allocations.
-We use a `class` here for simplicity in demonstration.
-//
-// Correctness Note: This intentionally omits defensive null/default-state checks to keep the example focused.
-// Don’t copy this into production; use a well-tested library implementation. public sealed class Result<TSuccess, TError>
+// Note: Null/default-state checks are intentionally omitted here; use a well-tested library in production. public sealed class Result<TSuccess, TError>
 {
     private readonly TSuccess _value;